sigsum/sigsum/doc/api.md

 used for the serialization of signed and/or logged data, where a more well defined and storage efficient format is desirable.

-A _signer_ should distribute log responses to their verifiers in any format that suits them.
-The (de)serialization required for _verifiers_ is a small subset of Trunnel.
+A _signer_ should distribute log responses to their end-users in any format that suits them.
+The (de)serialization required for _end-users_ is a small subset of Trunnel.
 Trunnel is an "idiot-proof" wire-format in use by the Tor project.

 Figure 1 of our design document gives an intuition of all involved parties.